 Tutors: Cat Fothergill & Henry Sears

-Cat Fothergill has been leading singing groups and choirs in West Wales for over 6 years, as well as a highly successful group holiday in Morocco early in 2020.
+Cat Fothergill has been leading singing groups and choirs in West Wales since 2014, as well as a highly successful group holiday in Morocco early in 2020.

 She chooses uplifting , moving songs from all over the world (with only a slight bias towards African and gospel songs!)

 She has a talent for bringing a group together in harmony and helping people to feel connected and joyful.

 One of the highlights of her singing career has been the singing holiday in Morocco.
 The elements of sunshine, excitement, group cohesion and relaxation in the beautiful new Eco Lodge, makes for a magical combination which somehow makes the harmonies even sweeter than usual.

 Cat and Henry are a complimentary teaching team; Henry excels with his musicality and harmonies and Cat is always encouraging more blending and good vibes within the group.
 Together they teach with a warm and humorous touch and help the group to reach new heights of singing pleasure!

 ‘Singing with Cat is the highlight of my week’ – Singing Village singer

 In 2008 Henry founded his first community choir in Newport, Pembrokeshire in West Wales.
 Since then he has been in increasing demand as a resident and visiting community choir leader working regularly with at least 5 choirs, one of which, Singing Village, he co-leads with Cat, as well as presenting one-off workshops and working with other local choir leaders on collaborative massed choir projects such as ‘Côr Pawb’ and ‘Raise Your Voice Pembrokeshire’.
 He is well known for quietly and calmly drawing out a confident performance from participants, and for the wonderfully inspiring songs he has collected from all around the world, as well as his own arrangements of popular and folk songs.